Pumpkin Chocolate Chip Muffins are a delicious and moist pumpkin muffin with a hint of chocolate throughout.

 Weight Watchers Friendly Muffins:

 A good amount of applesauce is used in place of oil in these Pumpkin Chocolate Chip Muffins to keep them low in fat and calories.
 There’s still some oil added, but not much.
-If you happen to be following the WW program, one of these muffins counts as 7 points on any color program.
+If you happen to be following the Weight Watchers WW plan, you’ll find a link to the WW Points on the recipe card at the end of this post.
 If you’re not following any sort of weight loss plan, then you’ll just get the bonus of eating a healthier muffin!

 What’s the best way to store muffins?